-Terms and Terminology
+Terms & Terminology

-Repair refers to work done to correct a problem whereas maintenance refers to work done to service, inspect and keep a working item in continued working condition and/or to prevent future problems from occurring.
+Repair refers to work done to correct a problem, whereas maintenance refers to work done to service, inspect, and maintain a working item, and/or to prevent future problems from occurring.
 Basically, repairs can be performed for the building or for the tenant.
-If for the building, it would generally be included in building operating costs – to be allocated proportionately to occupied and unoccupied rentable areas of the property.
-If specifically for the tenant, it should generally be charged directly to the tenant and not made a part of building operating costs.
+If for the building, it’s generally included in building operating costs and is allocated proportionately to occupied and unoccupied rentable areas of the property.
+If specifically for the tenant, it should generally be charged directly to them and not made a part of building operating costs.

 Debunking the Myth

-Cleaning and utilities services used by tenant are predictably, and consistently, measurable and have a direct proportionality relationship with occupancy.
-Premises cleaning services, sometimes referred to as night-time janitorial services, costs are typically based on a cost rate multiplied by the size of the areas being cleaned.
-As such, in a situation where the owner of the 50% vacant building with a 50% tenant occupant has employed a cleaning contractor who is paid $50,000 to cleaning occupied areas, it is only fair for the 50% tenant to be responsible for 100% of the $50,000, rather than a 50% share (or $25,000) of the $50,000.
-As such, the owner grosses-up the $50,000 to $100,000 to represent what the costs would have been had the building been 100% occupied and then submits an invoice to the tenant for its 50% ($50,000) share of the $100,000 grossed up value.
+Cleaning and utilities services used by a tenant are predictably and consistently measurable, and have a directly proportionate relationship with occupancy.
+The cost of premises cleaning services, sometimes referred to as night-time janitorial services, are typically based on a cost rate multiplied by the size of the areas being cleaned.
+As such, in a situation where the owner of the 50% vacant building with a 50% tenant occupancy has employed a cleaning contractor who is paid $50,000 to clean occupied areas, it is only fair for the 50% tenant to be responsible for 100% of the $50,000, rather than a 50% share (or $25,000) of the $50,000.
+As such, the owner grosses-up the $50,000 to $100,000 to represent what the costs would have been had the building been 100% occupied, and then submits an invoice to the tenant for its 50% ($50,000) share of the $100,000 grossed up value.

 A building that has a 10-year history of 95% occupancy should not command a 100% gross-up threshold as it may actually have “dead” or permanent remnant spaces due to improper space configurations throughout the building or inaccurate occupancy records.
-Second, the lease should specifically state the costs that are subject to gross-up rather than leave it to individual interpretations which may be influenced by long-perpetuated myths.
-Third, the lease’s gross-up provision should except management fees, fixed, common area and general building costs from being subject to gross-up in instances where additionally certainty may be required.
+Second, the lease should specifically state the costs that are subject to gross-up rather than leaving it to individual interpretations which may be influenced by long-perpetuated myths.
+Third, the lease’s gross-up provision should except management, fixed, common area, and general building costs from being subject to gross-up in instances where additionally certainty may be required.

 - The gross-up concept’s foundation is on occupancy fluctuations.

-- Leases should be structured to clearly reflect the gross-up concept by specifying the appropriate cost pools, occupancy thresholds and clarifying exceptions to the gross-up calculations.
+- Leases should be structured to clearly reflect the gross-up concept by specifying the appropriate cost pools, occupancy thresholds, and clarifying exceptions to the gross-up calculations.